Th-Underscore/server-control-manager/README.md

     *   **Authentication**: Secure login system using Flask-Login to protect access.
     *   **SSL Support**: Optional SSL/TLS encryption for secure connections (requires certificate and key files).
     *   **Pretty UI**: Clean and responsive design, including server icons (`server-icon.png`) and MOTD subheaders (`server.properties`).
-*   **Automatic Port Forwarding** *(optional)*: Automatically discover and forward ports to the router for easy access from the internet.
+*   **Automatic Port Forwarding** *(optional)*: Automatically discover and forward ports to the router via UPnP for easy access from the internet.
 Compatible with most home routers and multiple devices hosting servers.
 *   **Backup Copy**: Automatically copies the latest backup folder from a server's `backups` directory to a shared location upon stopping the server.
 *   **Configurable**: Key settings like server directory, batch file name, host, port, and credentials can be easily modified in `app.py` or via `.env` for passwords.